-HB2168: Use of Force; Reports; Analysis- Criminal Justice Reform Committee on 2/10
+HB2168: Use of Force; Reports; Analysis- Received a do pass in Criminal Justice Reform Committee on 2/10 (we will continue to work with stakeholders on this).
+Passed House Rules on 2/16.

-- Hearing next Wednesday 2/3 in the Criminal Justice Reform Committee at 2:00 PM - The bill designates ACJC as the data collection agency for the State for the Use of Force information.
+- Amendment added that on or before July 1, 2022. - Hearing next Wednesday 2/3 in the Criminal Justice Reform Committee at 2:00 PM - The bill designates ACJC as the data collection agency for the State for the Use of Force information.
 They want law enforcement to report the data to ACJC annually and then update the report atleast once every five years.